 What are you trying to achieve at law fairs?

 For us, law fairs serve a dual purpose.
 First, they are a great way for us to raise awareness of the firm’s name, brand and values to students – and get the message out about what we are looking for in our trainees.
 Second, we hope to meet some talented and driven candidates who might be right for us.

 My advice to students is to do at least a little preparation before attending, even if it’s just reading the law fair attendee brochure to learn the names of the firms, where they are based and what their practice areas are.
 This means that you don’t have to ask these basic questions when you get the chance to talk to a lawyer or recruiter – you can focus on having a more interesting conversation, which will make a much better impression.
 For example, as soon as you approach the Kirkland & Ellis stand, make us aware that you know we are a leading international firm which operates primarily in the private equity sector and has a focus on transactional work.
 This indicates that you might be genuinely interested in a career with us and that you are serious about your future.

 How important is your vacation scheme as part of the recruitment process?

 Our vacation scheme is a crucial part of our recruitment programme – we recruit the majority of our trainees in this way.
-This doesn’t mean that if you have not done a vacation scheme with us, you shouldn’t apply for a training contract; we do recruit outside of the scheme, but I highly recommend applying for a place.
+This doesn’t mean that if you have not done a vacation scheme with us, you shouldn’t apply for a training contract; we do also recruit outside of the scheme where necessary, but I highly recommend applying for a place.